Michigan vs. Indiana NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Wolverines have covered the spread twice this season when favored by 20 points or more (in three chances).

-- Michigan is 5-1 against the spread and 5-1 overall when the team totals more than 379.5 yards.
+- When Michigan piles up over 379.5 yards, the team is 5-1 against the spread and 5-1 overall.

-- This year, the Wolverines have six turnovers, two fewer than the Hoosiers have takeaways (8).

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.